17 Best Parks in New York City

+While it may not be the biggest park in NYC, it certainly is one of the most beautiful.
 Today, it has acres of grassy meadows, gentle hills, rocky cliffs, fountains, a zoo, lakes, and even a castle.
 Every New Yorker has a section of the park that feels like their own little special place of calm in an otherwise nonstop city.

 2. Riverside Park

 For sweeping views down the Hudson River, the choice has to be Riverside Park, one of only eight scenic landmarks designated in New York City.
-The park stretched for four miles from 59th street to 158th street, lined with stately trees, historic buildings, and peppered with playgrounds for families.
+The park stretches for four miles from 59th street to 158th street, lined with stately trees, historic buildings, and peppered with playgrounds for families.

-The first plans for the park were drawn up in the 1870s by Frederick Law Olmsted and Calvert Vaux, the same people who designed Central Park (and a few other parks to be mentioned here, as well).
+The first plans for the park were drawn up in the 1870s by Frederick Law Olmsted (of course!) and Calvert Vaux, the same people who designed Central Park (and a few other parks to be mentioned here, as well).
 Some of New York's most notable landmarks can be found here, as well, such as Grant's Tomb and the Soldiers' and Sailors' Monument.